 Where an investment has been re-called for the amount less than its opening market value, the Chief Financial Officer shall provide an explanation for such loss.

 PART 14: REVIEW OF THE POLICY

-The council shall ensure that the Banking and Investment Policy is reviewed as part of the process of preparing its annual budget.
+The council shall ensure that its banking and investment policy is reviewed as part of the process of preparing its annual budget.